Steve's Gastronomic Home Page

 Pho Cuong at NW 30th and Classen Blvd.

-Because of my experiences at other Vietnamese restaurants both with disappointing food and too much MSG, I wanted to ask a lot of questions before I ordered anything on my first visit.
+On my first visit I wanted to ask a lot of questions before I ordered anything to find out what would best expand my horizons with Vietnamese food and that I would likely enjoy.
 The waitress called the owner to my table, who said she could not guarantee that anything was MSG-free, but that a relatively small amount was used and that some types of dishes had more MSG than others.
 Moreover, she seemed to know exactly the type of food I desired, so with her help I felt comfortable placing an order.

 Banh tam tom thit nuong